gamamo/bird_centrality/README.md

 Gabriel M. Moulatlet (mandaprogabriel@gmail.com)

 ### Folders and files:
-There are three folders, data (which contain the data necessary to run the R codes), code (which contain the R scripts) and outputs (where the figures and tables generated when running the scripts will be saved).
+There are three folders, data (which contain the data necessary to run the R code), code (which contain the R scripts) and outputs (where the figures and tables generated when running the scripts will be saved).
+Ensure to replicate this directory structure in your working directory.

 #### Data folder:
 - "species_list.csv": contains the column "Scientific" which has species names
 - "gbif_occ.csv": contains three columns. "species" is a list of species names. "latitude" and "longitude" are geographic coordinates in decimal degrees.
 - Folder "convex_areas": contains shapefiles (extension .shp) and auxiliary files (.dbf, .prj, . cpg, .shx).
 Each file name refers to one species.
-- "climate_layers.tif": contains 6 climate layers downloaded from worldclim.org.
-For layer names, please check https://www.worldclim.org/data/worldclim21.html
 - "network_data.csv": contains four columns.
 "Scientific" is the list of species names.
 "PC1" has the centrality values of each species in one ecological network. "latitude" and "longitude" are geographic coordinates in decimal degrees of different ecological networks where a given species occur.
 For further information please see Moulatlet et al. 2023.
 Journal of Animal Ecology.
 - "distance_data.csv": contains seven columns. "scientific" is a list of species names. "family" is the species taxonomic family.
 "PC1" has the centrality values of each species in one ecological network. "nbirds" is the bird richness in each network the species participate in. "nplants" is the plant richness in each network the species participate in. "envidist" is the Euclidian distance of each network climatic location to the centroid of species climatic niche. "database" has information on the source of each network the species participate in.